flxbl-io/docs-sfops/environments/authenticating-to-environments.md

 #### GitHub Secrets Based Authentication (sfp community / sfp pro without server)

-For GitHub secrets based daily test runs, you need to:
+For GitHub secrets based daily test runs, authentication requirements depend on how your sandboxes were created:

+##### For sandboxes created by the DevHub user (Option 1 above)

+If your sandboxes were created by the DevHub user configured in GitHub:
+- You do **NOT** need to add any `*_SFDX_AUTH_URL` repository secrets
+- Authentication happens automatically through the DevHub connection
+- Only set `SBXNAME` variable if your GitHub environment name differs from the actual sandbox name (see Sandbox Name Configuration section above)

+##### For sandboxes NOT created by the DevHub user (Option 2 above)

+If your sandboxes were created by other users or refreshed via UI, you need to:

 1. **Add repository secrets** for each environment using the exact format: `<ENVIRONMENT_NAME>_SFDX_AUTH_URL`
 2. **Pass these secrets** in your daily test workflow